Vijaygiri Bava: Personal life

 Bava completed his schooling at his native place Kheralu.
-He received Bachelor of Arts in 2007 from L. D. Arts College, Ahmedabad.
+He received his Bachelor of Arts in 2007 degree from L. D. Arts College, Ahmedabad.
 He married Twinkle Bava in 2011, and they have a daughter.

 Filmography

 Accolades

 Bava's Premji: Rise of a Warrior won the State Film Award for best film category.
-Premji received 10 State Award for Films from Gujarat government, and Transmedia Screen and Stage Award.
-Bava received Transmedia Screen and Stage Award for best dialogue category.
+Premji received 10 State Award for Films from the Gujarat government, and the Transmedia Screen and Stage Award.
+Bava received the Transmedia Screen and Stage Award for best dialogue category.
 He was awarded the Best Director Award at the 19th Transmedia Gujarati Screen and Stage Awards for Montu Ni Bittu.
 He also won the 2019 GIFA award for Best Director for Montu Ni Bittu.